RobZombie9043/COLORFUL/README.md

 ---

-Video assets for the Collections pages **are required** to be downloaded separately.
+Video assets for the Collections pages **are required** to be downloaded separately (due to the size) or else there will only be static images.

 1080P versions for many platforms (60+), renamed for this theme [are available here](https://mega.nz/folder/6VByEKTS#I7yela1-PrAzneLCQkw1jg).
 Additional platforms can be found at the [creators page](https://forums.launchbox-app.com/files/file/1958-colorful-platform-video-set/).